Whooping Cough Frequently Asked Questions

 Before age seven, kids should get five doses of the diphtheria, tetanus, and acellular pertussis vaccine (DTaP).

 The following people should get one dose of a different type of tetanus diphtheria and acellular pertussis vaccine (Tdap):

-- kids aged 7 to 10 years who are not up-to-date on their whooping cough vaccinations (and complete the series with recommended diphtheria and tetanus vaccine doses as needed)
+- Kids aged seven to 10 years who are not up-to-date on their whooping cough vaccinations (and complete the series with recommended diphtheria and tetanus vaccine doses as needed)

 Tdap booster vaccine is important for everyone who will have contact with new infants, especially pregnant women, family members, and health care workers.